 An ultrasonic leak detector generates a high frequency, energetic pulse that propagates through materials in the form of waves.
 When there is discontinuity in the surface (wave path), part of the energy reflects back from the flawed surface.

-How Ultrasonic Leak Detection Can Be Used at Your Facilities
+Using Ultrasonic Leak Detection At Your Facilities

 Regular ultrasonic leak inspections can increase the operational reliability and reduce the costs of pneumatic equipment.
 We will continuously monitor: